 2. Check out a local museum’s Black History month exhibit

 Many of Boston museums are hosting special exhibits for Black History month, and others showcase permanent collections.
 Also make sure to check out the aforementioned Musuems of African American history located in at 46 Joy St. on Beacon Hill in Boston and with another location in Nantucket.
-Some other great exhibits honoring Black history month in and around Boston include:

 3. Visit ‘The Embrace” monument which pays tribute to MLK and 65 other civil rights leaders